inumella-sricharan/PPI-prediction-in-saccharomyces-cerevisiae/README.md

 1) The number of nodes to fit on screen apply force directed layout algorithms becomes large.
 My Gephi application started to crash while I was attempting to run the force directed layout algorithms.
 2) We want to only gain a high level understanding of patterns in the interactions.
 We can omit the minute details(only while performing EDA).

 As the first step of EDA, pagerank algorithm was run on the graph constructed out of confident(>= 700) interactions.
-The nodes(proteins) were sized according to their degree and color-graded with their pagerank score.<br>
+The nodes(proteins) were sized according to their degree and color-graded with their pagerank score.
 Among the confident interactions, further proteins were filtered out which had in-degree less than 20(i.e those proteins that are involved in less than 20 interactions).<br>
-Now, the force directed layout algorithms are applied to give structure to the interactions network.
+Now, the force directed layout algorithms are applied to give structure to the interactions network.<br><br>

 #### Force directed layout algorithms config:
 |***Fruchterman Reingold***|***Force Atlas 2***|